 §18.
 Assertional truth, the idea of truth in general, and its relation to the concept of being a) The being-true of assertion as unveiling.
-Uncovering and disclosing as ways of unveiling

-We have already taken note of Aristotle's striking thesis about the beingtrue of the logos, assertion, one that has been maintained in the tradition since his time.
-According to it the being-true of assertion is ouk en pragmasin, not in things, but en dianoia, in the understanding, in intellectu, as Scholasticism puts it.
+Uncovering and disclosing as ways of unveiling since his time.
+According to it the being-true of assertion is ouk en prag. masin, not in things, but en dianoia, in the understanding, in intellectu, as Scholasticism puts it.
 We shall be able to decide whether this thesis of Aristotle's is correct and in what sense it is tenable only if we first attain a satisfactory concept of truth.
 It could then be shown how truth is not itself a being that appears among other extant things.
 But if truth does not appear among the extant as something itself extant, that does not yet decide whether it may not nevertheless constitute a determination of the being of the extant, of extantness.
 As long as this question is not cleared up, Aristotle's proposition "truth is not 'in' things" will remain ambiguous.
 But the positive part of his thesis, according to which truth is supposed to be in the intellect, will remain equally ambiguous.
-Here, too, we have to ask, What does "truth is in the understanding" mean?
-Is it supposed to be saying that truth is something which occurs like a psychical process?
-In what sense is truth supposed to be in the understanding?
-In what way is the understanding itself?
+Here, too, we have to ask What does "truth is in the understanding" mean?
+Is it supposed to be saving that truth is something which occurs like a psychical process?
+In what aene is truth supposed to be in the understanding?
+In what way is the understand. ing itsel?
 We see that here we come back again to the question about the mode of being of the understanding, of the act of understanding as a comportment of the Dasein's, the question about the existential determination of the Dasein itself.
-Without this we shall not be able to answer the question in what sense truth is if it is in the understanding, which (understanding) belongs to the Dasein's being.
+Without this we shall not be able to answer the question in what sense truth is if it is in the understanding, which funderstanding/belongs to the Dasein's being.